×

 1. Remote into your on-campus computer system using the Remote Desktop.
 We recommend initiating the migration steps defined below with your on-campus computer for performance purposes and proper transfers.
 Linked are Instructions for Remote Desktop and for VPN usage.

-2. Go to https://umsl.edu/go/OneDrive4Steamboat to download and install the OneDrive application client.
+2. Go to https://umsl.edu/go/OneDrive or Software Center/Self Service to download and install the OneDrive application client.
+(May need to Uninstall and Reinstall Office 365 if OneDrive is not present on UMSL issued computer.)
 Do NOT open OneDrive for Business.

 3. Click “Save File”, view in downloads folder.